aichung/pl-CNI_challenge_ChRIS/README.rst

 This app has been created as part of the MICCAI CNI 2019 Transfer-Learning Challenge (http://www.brainconnectivity.net/challenge.html) to classify networks between ADHD and Control connectomes.

-The purpose of this repo is for you to be able to containerise your solution into a Docker image and run it the hidden test data and see how your method performs via the ChRIS open-source neuroimaging platform.
+The purpose of this repo is for you to be able to containerise your solution into a Docker image and run it on the hidden test data to see how your method performs.
+This has been made this possible via the ChRIS open-source neuroimaging platform.

 Using Docker images allows you to parcel your solution in your choice of open-source language and version.
 And it enables others to easily run your solution without having to install multiple programs required for execution.

-The ``cni_challenge_chris.py`` app is a wrapper for you to add your code/package which is then containerised by Docker.
-While this is coded in Python and currently contains a bare bones example also in Python, other languages are possible.
+The ``cni_challenge_chris.py`` app in this this repo is a wrapper for you to add your code/package which is then containerised by Docker.
+While this is coded in Python and currently contains a bare bones example to include your Python, adding your code in other languages are possible.

 For further information on the Challenge and where to download the training and validation datasets, see http://www.brainconnectivity.net/challenge.html